 (Business 2 Community)

-Projections indicate that with the current rate of growth, come 2021, freelancers and independent workers will outnumber the traditional workforce.
+Projections indicate that with the current growth rate and gig economy trends, come 2021, freelancers and independent workers will outnumber the traditional workforce.

 Further predictions reveal that, by 2027, companies will be spending as much as $6 billion on improving the rights of gig workers.
 Moreover, expectations are that the gig economy will be powerful enough to have an impact on the legislature and offer independent workers more rights and protection.

-19. 40% of organizations plan on using more gig workers, in the next 5 years.
+19. 40% of organizations plan on using more gig workers in the next five years.

 Increased expenses and the growing professional workers’ market are driving many organizations to expand their use of independent workers.

-21. Labor market statistics for the gig economy show 9.2 million people working in the industry by 2021 in the US.
+21. Labor market statistics for the gig economy show 9.2 million people working in the industry in 2021 in the US.

-Workforce Intuit researchers found that the number of gig economy workers in the US was growing fast.
+Workforce Intuit researchers found that the number of gig economy workers in the US is growing fast.